wkim7015/Back_up_0.1/README.md

  This function is to copy all files in a given directory. if they are protected or not found in the path, then the function will raise correspond errors

+Problems:

+it cannot perform over the same folders again. > will be patched next version.

+incompleted version of log-writing format : will be patched next version.